These 10 teas can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.

 Lemon balm is carminative, which is a herb that can prevent the formation of gas in the digestive system or speed up the expulsion of gas, thereby preventing bloating.

 If you’re looking for the complete package to tackle bloating, water retention, digestive issues as well as giving your gut a boost, the New Me 28 Day teatox package is just what you need.

-The 28 day teatox contains four different tea blends which, when used together, help tackle all the key problems we face every day.
+- The 28 Day Teatox contains four different herbal tea blends, which, when used together, help tackle all the fundamental problems we face every day.

-While dandelions may be annoying in your garden, they are great for your stomach.
+While dandelions may be annoying in your garden, they are of enormous benefit for your stomach.
 The best thing about dandelions is they don’t need any preparation.
-You can go out, pick everything from the leaves to the stem to the flower, rinse it, and then use it in your tea.
+You can go out, pick everything from the leaves to the stem to the flower, rinse them, and then use them in your tea.
 You can add honey to make it sweeter.

-If your bloating is caused by a medical issue then drinking tea will help manage the symptoms and provide relief, but it won't fix the problem.
+If your bloating is caused by a medical issue, drinking tea will help manage the symptoms and provide relief, but it won't fix it.